clark800/lambda-zero/README.md

 - The interpreter is less than 1800 lines of strict ANSI C99 and the binary is just 32KB dynamically linked and stripped.
-- The interpreter can also be built for Linux x86-64 without the C standard library in which case it is under 2100 lines of strict ANSI C99 and generates a 22KB statically linked stripped binary.
+- The interpreter can also be built for Linux x86-64 without the C standard library in which case it is about 2100 lines of strict ANSI C99 and generates a 22KB statically linked stripped binary.
 - The interpreter includes reference-counting garbage collection on a free list memory allocator, error messaging, and rudimental built-in debugging and